enriquetasa/enriquetasa.com/markdown/plan.md

 These are the **basic, essential** things that I want to include in my website:

-- A resumé (short bullet-point version + a link to a full pdf)
 - Links to my stuff online (art insta, youtube channel, github, social media)
 - Contact information (email address)
 - A blog